Dereham

 writer George Borrow.
 It was also the birthplace of the

 science fiction writer Brian Aldiss.
-George Borrow In the opening lines of

 |

-William Cowper The poet William Cowper (1731-1800) is buried in St.
+William Cowper (1731-1800) The poet William Cowper is buried inside St.

-Nicholas Church.
-There is a famous commemorative stained
+chapel, there is a commemorative stained

 William Cowper Cowper moved to Norfolk in